Code of Ethics and Conduct.

 We aim to compete vigorously and fairly in the marketplace and so all colleagues are required to comply fully with laws governing free and fair competition.

-Collusion with competitors is strictly prohibited and may contravene competition laws resulting in serious adverse consequences for us including damage to reputation and the imposition of heavy financial penalties.
+Collusion with competitors is strictly prohibited and may contravene competition laws resulting in serious adverse consequences for us including damage to our reputation, the imposition of heavy financial penalties and in some cases criminal penalties for individuals.

 We are committed to an open working environment in which colleagues feel able to voice any concerns.
 We can only live up to the commitments contained in this Code if we all act with integrity and if we speak up if something might be wrong.

-Any colleague who suspects wrongdoing at work (including financial malpractice; fraud or bribery; failure to comply with a legal, compliance or regulatory obligation; dangers to health and safety or the environment; criminal activity or any breaches of this Code) should raise their concern.
+Any colleague who suspects wrongdoing at work (including financial fraud, unethical business practices, illegal activities of any kind, dangers to workplace health and safety, the environment, or efforts to cover up any such activities in the workplace) should raise their concern.
 You may feel worried about raising such an issue, perhaps feeling that it is none of your business or that it’s only a suspicion.
 If in doubt, raise it.
 Although the vast majority of workers are honest and act reasonably, no organisation is immune to acts of dishonesty and other misconduct.

 Anyone raising a concern in good faith will not be criticised or penalised in any way even if it is shown, after investigation, that they were mistaken.
 Any form of reprisal or victimisation against anyone who has raised a genuine concern will not be tolerated and will itself be treated as a serious disciplinary matter.
 If a concern was to be raised maliciously then that would also be a serious disciplinary matter.